jeffersonfparil/weedomics/glyphosate_resistance_seau/glyphosate_resistance_seau.md

 - Perform some sort of meta-analysis on the p-values or allele effects?
 - Population- and batch-specific QTL will be identified, most probably?

-### Identifying overlaps between GWAS and genomewide scan for selective sweeps
+## Identifying overlaps between GWAS and genomewide scan for selective sweeps

+- GWAlpha and Tajima's D

 ```R
 dir_base="/data-weedomics-1/weedomics/glyphosate_resistance_seau"